Bladder cancer stages

-The stage of a bladder cancer is a standard summary of how far the cancer has spread.
-It is one of the most important factors in choosing treatment options and predicting a person’s prognosis (outlook).
+The stage of a bladder cancer describes how far it has spread.
+It’s one of the most important factors in choosing treatment options and predicting a person’s prognosis (outlook).
 If you have bladder cancer, ask your cancer care team to explain its stage.
 This can help you make informed choices about your treatment.

 There are actually 2 types of stages for bladder cancer.

-The clinical stage of the cancer is the doctor’s best estimate of the extent of the cancer, based on the results of physical exams, cystoscopy, biopsies, and any imaging tests that are done (such as CT scans).
-These exams and tests are described in the section, “How is bladder cancer diagnosed?”
-Doctors looking at biopsy samples are especially interested in whether any cancer cells have spread into the bladder’s muscle layers.
+- The clinical stage is the doctor’s best estimate of the extent of the cancer, based on the results of physical exams, cystoscopy, biopsies, and any imaging tests that are done (such as CT scans).
+These exams and tests are described in Tests for bladder cancer.

-If surgery is done, the pathologic stage can be determined using the same test results used for the clinical stage, plus what is found during surgery to remove the bladder and nearby lymph nodes.
+- If surgery is done to treat the cancer, the pathologic stage can be determined using the same factors as the clinical stage, plus what is found during surgery.

 The clinical stage is used to help plan treatment.
-Sometimes, though, the cancer has spread further than the clinical stage estimates.
-Because the pathologic stage is based on what was found at surgery, it can more accurately predict the patient’s outlook.
+Sometimes, though, the cancer has spread farther than the clinical stage estimates.
+Pathologic staging is likely to be more accurate, because it gives your doctor a firsthand impression of the extent of your cancer.

-- The letter T is followed by numbers and/or letters to describe how far the main (primary) tumor has grown through the bladder wall and whether it has grown into nearby tissues.
-Higher T numbers mean more extensive growth.
+- T describes how far the main (primary) tumor has grown through the bladder wall and whether it has grown into nearby tissues.

-- The letter N is followed by a number from 0 to 3 to indicate any cancer spread to lymph nodes near the bladder.
+- N indicates any cancer spread to lymph nodes near the bladder.
 Lymph nodes are bean-sized collections of immune system cells, to which cancers often spread first.

-- The letter M is followed by 0 or 1 to indicate whether or not the cancer has spread (metastasized) to distant sites, such as other organs or lymph nodes that are not near the bladder.
+- M indicates whether or not the cancer has spread (metastasized) to distant sites, such as other organs or lymph nodes that are not near the bladder.